chkp-altrevin/datacenter-objects-k8s/README.md

 Used for Kubernetes integration with the Check Point Management Platform, aka SmartConsole, SmartDasboard, CloudGuard.

 ## Getting started
 Assumes you already have a Check Point Management Server.
-The server that you will be running the provisiongin script `k8s_controller_provisioning.sh` needs to have `kubectl` installed and a kube config located in the usual paths but don't worry the script will check as well.
+The server that you will be running `k8s_controller_provisioning.sh` requires `kubectl` to be installed and a kube config located in the usual paths but don't worry the script will check as well.

 - `chmod +x k8s_controller_provisioning.sh`